 - Maximum contributions: Accepts contributions until all account balances in Illinois' 529 plans for the same beneficiary reach $350,000.

-- Age-based investment options: The Age-Based option is offered in 3 different risk levels (Aggressive, Growth, and Balanced) each containing 5 portfolios of underlying mutual funds.
-Contributions are placed into the portfolio corresponding to the risk level selected and the number of years to expected enrollment, and later reassigned to more conservative portfolios as the beneficiary approaches college age.
+- Age-based investment options: The Age Based Portfolios contain 6 portfolios of underlying equity, fixed, income, and money market investments.
+Contributions are placed into the portfolio corresponding to the beneficiary's age, and later reassigned to more conservative portfolios as the beneficiary approaches college age.

-- Enrollment or application fee: $10, contributions may also be subject to a sales charge depending on share class.
+- Enrollment or application fee: None, but contributions may be subject to a sales charge depending on share class.

 - Program match on contributions: None.